IBM Cloud Docs

 Your Cloud Shell workspace includes 500 MB of temporary secure storage, which you can access through your personal home directory, /home/<user-name>.
 Only you can access your workspace storage, and your storage is separate for each account that you access or region where you work in IBM Cloud Shell.

-There is a known issue where your connection to Cloud Shell is lost if your reach the temporary storage limit.
-If this happens, the only way to fix the connection is to restart Cloud Shell, which removes all of your files.
+A known issue exists where your connection to Cloud Shell is lost if your reach the temporary storage limit.
+If this issue happens, the only way to fix the connection is to restart Cloud Shell, which removes all of your files.
 While you work in IBM Cloud Shell, avoid uploading large files and remove any unused files by using standard Linux™ commands, such as rm.

 Backing up your data